 When we drop a BRUV we need to know where and when we dropped it for the data to be relevant to our project.
 Therefore our research team needs to work closely together to collect all the necessary data.
 Preparing the BRUV drop on the boat is just as important as the inwater side, more so even because without it the data collected from the camera cannot be used without the data collected on the boat.

-BRUV’s consist of a video camera (GoPro Hero 3) inside an underwater housing that is mounted on an aluminium frame.
+BRUV’s consist of a video camera (GoPro Hero) inside an underwater housing that is mounted on an aluminium frame.
 Cool side fact: our latest BRUV is entirely made out of recycled bikes.
 Bait is placed in a wire cage mounted on a pole in the camera’s field of view.
-1 kg of oily bait is used as standardized bait for every single BRUV drop.
-BRUV sampling is conducted throughout the Matra Marine Natural Recreation Park surrounding the three islands of Gili Trawangan, Gili Meno, and Gili Air in both recognized dive locations and exploratory areas on the perimeter of the MPA.
+One kg of oily bait is used as standardized bait for every single BRUV drop.
+BRUV sampling is conducted throughout the Matra Marine Natural Recreation Park surrounding the three islands of Gili Trawangan, Gili Meno, and Gili Air.We collect data from recognized dive locations but also from exploratory areas on the perimeter of the MPA.
 For keeping track of our drops the most important information is the GPS coordinates.
 These allow the team to map exactly where the BRUV’s have been dropped and inform where we can drop ones in the future to ensure we cover as much of the area around the Gili islands to help our case for the shark sanctuary of Gili.

 How is the BRUV helping us on our mission?

 By knowing where we drop the BRUV and watching the videos that come along with it we can get a better understanding which areas we need to protect.
 Our goal is to proof through abundance data that the reefs surrounding the Gili Islands in Indonesia are a shark nursery area.

 Would you like to learn more about BRUV and other cool shark research techniques.
 Apply today for our research assistant program.